Home BrittanyA getaway to Bénodet in Brittany

 Open Monday and Thursday to Saturday

-Pro tip: happy hours on Friday evening during the summer
+The tip: happy hour on Friday evenings during the summer

 Link to the address’s website